 - a.
-UK national, Irish national or commonwealth citizen with the right of abode (all subject to the habitual residence test ) - b.
+UK national, Irish national or commonwealth citizen with the right of abode (all subject to the habitual residence test.) - b.
 Person granted Exceptional Leave to Remain which is not subject to a condition of no recourse to public funds - c.
-Person who has unconditional and unlimited leave to remain in the UK, is habitually resident in the Common Travel Area and who is not sponsored - d.
+Person who has unconditional and unlimited leave to remain in the UK, is habitually resident in the Common Travel Area. and who is not sponsored - d.
 Person who has been granted Humanitarian Protection - e.
 Person who has been recorded by the Secretary of State as a Refugee - f.
 Person not habitually resident in the Common Travel Area but who has rights of residence under European Law - g.
 Person not habitually resident in the Common Travel Area but who is in the UK as a result of having been deported or expelled from another country - h.
-Person not habitually resident in the Common Travel Area but who is fleeing from Montserrat, Lebanon or Zimbabwe (and other limited exceptions as from time to time decreed by the Secretary of State) - i.
-Person whose only right to reside in the UK arises under European law allowing a minor to exercise their right of residence - j.
+Person not habitually resident in the Common Travel Area but who is fleeing from Lebanon or Zimbabwe (and other limited exceptions as from time to time decreed by the Secretary of State) - j.
 Person whose only right to reside in the UK arises under European law allowing the minor of an European Economic Area (EEA) national to complete their education, providing that the child entered/ resided in the UK while the EEA national parent was exercising treaty rights - k.
-Person who is already a secure, introductory, flexible or assured tenant of accommodation to which they have been nominated by a local authority
+Person who is already a secure, introductory, flexible or assured tenant of accommodation to which they have been nominated by a local authority • ullet The statutory framework for eligibility is subject to alteration by the Secretary of State and over-rides this allocations scheme if the latter is out of date.

-.../Conťd...
+.../Cont'd...